Getting the flu vaccine (also called the flu jab or flu shot) is a safe and effective way to protect against becoming seriously ill with flu.

 - People aged 18 to 64 who are in eligible groups should get the QIVr, the QIVc, or, if neither of these are available, the QIVe.

 - Children aged 2 to 18 in an at-risk group, all children aged 2 to 3 years, and children eligible for the vaccine at school should be given the LAIV, or the QIVc if this is not suitable.

 - Children aged 6 months to 2 years who are at-risk of flu should be given the QIVc.

 Further reading and references

-PHE guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza; Public Health England (October 2018)
+Guidance on use of antiviral agents for the treatment and prophylaxis of seasonal influenza; UK Health Security Agency (November 2021)

 Immunizations - seasonal influenza; NICE CKS, June 2023 (UK access)

 National flu immunisation programme plan 2023 to 2024; UK Health Security Agency, July 2023